 Those pioneers of modern thought are important for their influence.
 You cannot find a jazz player today who has not studied the blues.
 Similarly, the modern self-improvement gurus, clear down to people like Tony Robbins, all drink out of that same personal-power trough, and they all helped create and shape the culture of selfism.

 • An unholy alliance: selfism and spirituality

 In the fifties and sixties, Eastern philosophy captured the American mind.
-Beatnik poets like Jack Kerouac, Allen Ginsberg, and Gary Snyder turned to the East as a primary influence.
+Beatnik poets like Jack Kerouac, Allen Ginsberg, and Gary Snyder all turned to Eastern thought as a primary influence.
 Harvard professor Richard Alpert dropped out, went to India, and returned as Baba Ram Dass, a powerful mystic-social leader.
-These trendsetters helped spread the gospel of the East: "Go within, and find the truth."
+Many of these trendsetters helped spread the gospel of the East: "Go within, and find the truth."

-Around that time, meditation was popularized by Maharishi Mahesh Yogi, based on claims that it would increase your clarity and capacity to do well at work.
-By 2003, 1.5 million people practiced Transcendental Meditation (TM) daily.
+Around that time, meditation was popularized by Maharishi Mahesh Yogi.
+A primary selling point was basic personal functionality -- that Transcendental Meditation (TM) could increase your clarity and your capacity to do well at work.
+By 2003, 1.5 million people practiced the method daily.

 An unholy alliance: selfism and spirituality